jruels/microservices-k8s/labs/Tilt.md

 First, open the sample project directory (path is in the `tilt demo` output) in your preferred editor so that you can make changes in the following steps.

-Once the sample project is open, return focus to the terminal window and press `(Spacebar)`, and the Tilt UI will be opened in your default browser.
+Once the sample project is open, in a browser, go to [http://localhost:10350](http://localhost:10350) to open the Tilt UI.

 In the next section, we’ll explain the Tilt UI.
 But first, let’s dissect what’s happening in the background.